rchoffardet/rchoffardet.github.io/content/articles/5-the-danger-of-async-void/index.md

     options.Onchange(async () => { /* ... */ });
 }
 ```
-The .NET API doesn't allow an asynchronous delegate to be passed here.
+The .NET API doesn't allow a normal asynchronous delegate (one that returns a task) to be passed here.
 It's [a known issue](https://github.com/dotnet/runtime/issues/69099) (filed by David Fowler) that has been reporterd a few years ago, in the .NET runtime's GitHub repository.

 David speaks of two potential workarounds: either use `async void` or block the thread.
 In my work context (I work in a high QPS and low-latency environment), blocking the thread is not an option.
 So, I opted for `async void`, thinking it would be fine...

 Spoiler alert: it wasn't.

 ## What happened?

-So, I had a asynchronous callback registered to this synchronous `OnChange` method and because of a bug a change of configuration threw an exception.
+So, I had a asynchronous callback registered to this synchronous `OnChange` method and because of a bug, a change of configuration threw an exception.
 This immediately caused all apps running the code to crash, and the bug prevented them to restart properly.
-Fortunately, the configuration change was reverted and the apps were able to restart 😰
+Fortunately, the configuration change could be easily reverted and the apps were able to restart 😰

-The bug was already quite severe but the `async void` callback caused the discontinuity of service.
+The bug was quite severe in itself, but it's the `async void` callback that caused the discontinuity of service.

 ## Why throwing an exception in a `async void` method makes the app crash?

 That's complicated because it's not always true.
-For example it does not for console or GUI apps, but it does for ASP.NET apps by default.
+For example, it does not crash  console or GUI apps, but it does for ASP.NET apps, by default.
 The reason is because there is no `SynchronizationContext` in ASP.NET.

-### What is the `SynchronizationContext`?
+### What is the `SynchronizationContext` and what does it have to do with `async void`?

 The `SynchronizationContext` ensures that an async method that started on the UI thread, will continue its execution on the same one once the async call has been awaited.
-This has the advantage of avoiding multi-threading issues, but at the cost of lower performance (and sometimes other issues).
-In ASP.NET, there is no UI thread and there is no need for to end executing on the same thread.
+This has the advantage of avoiding multi-threading issues, at the cost of lower performance (and sometimes other issues).
+In ASP.NET, there is no UI thread and there is no need to continue the execution on the same thread: ASP.NET internals have been made to deal with multi-threading.
 On the other hand, we want to maximize the performance of our apps, hence, there is no need for the `SynchronizationContext`.

-### What SynchronizationContext has to do with `async void`?

-The obvious difference between `async void` and `async Task` is their return type.
-In the former method, there is none.
+The obvious difference between `async void` and `async Task` is their return type: In the former method, there is none.
 This is a major difference for exception handling.

-In a `async Task` case, when an exception occurs in the async call, it can't really be handled immediatly because it's not happening in the same context of execution, and probably not on the same thread.
+In a `async Task` case, when an exception occurs in the async part, it can't be handled immediatly because it's not happening in the same context of execution.
 Instead, the exception is stored in the `Task` instance and will rethrown once the async call is awaited and the execution of the caller is resumed.

 In a `async void` case, there is no `Task`.
 Instead, the exception is stored in the `SynchronizationContext` as a fallback.
 But in ASP.NET (with no `SynchronizationContext`), the application can't do anything with the exceptions, and crashes.

 It's quite surprising at the first.
-At least, it surpising to me that the application decides to crash by itself.
+At least, it was surpising to me that the application decides to crash by itself.
 But diving in the .NET internals proved it.
 Let's do it again, together.

 ## Diving into .NET internals

 Before that, you must know that async/await is one the high-level feature that has no meaning in the .NET CLR, but does in C#.
 To be able to execute async code on the CLR, the compiler has to translate it into "low-level" code.
 This step is called "lowering".
 It is completely transparent to the developer, but if we want to understand what's going on, we have to be able to see it.
 To do so, I use a quite handy online tool called [sharplab.io](https://sharplab.io/).

 ### Lowering a "normal" async method